pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

 #### 3.1.1 Deployment

-As mentioned above, deploying a safe wallet requires the proxy factory and a master singleton contract.
-The code for deployment can be found [here](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/proxies/SafeProxyFactory.sol#L19-L57).
-In this code, there are three arguments that needs to be passed in:
+Deploying a Gnosis Safe wallet involves the Proxy Factory and a master singleton contract.
+The deployment process is outlined in the [SafeProxyFactory.sol](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/proxies/SafeProxyFactory.sol#L19-L57) contract code, where three key arguments are required:

-1. `_singleton`, which would be the master implementation contract address for the proxy wallet.
+- `_singleton`: This is the address of the master implementation contract for the proxy wallet.
-2. `saltNonce`, which is the salt value used for create2.
+- `saltNonce`: A salt value used in the create2 deployment process.
-3. `initializer`, which is the payload used to initialize the proxy wallet after it is deployed.
+- `initializer`: The initialization payload for setting up the proxy wallet post-deployment.

 ```sol
 /**